crschnick/remix/README.md

     // model and manufacturer are null, price is 0, available is false Car defaultCar = Records.builder(Car.class).build();

+You can modify this behaviour by specifying a global default value blank as shown next.

 ## Record blanks

 In addition, these builders also enable you to create record blanks,